-As the most sensitive and robust assay available, Charles River's Limulus amoebocyte lysate (LAL) has transformed from a qualitative bacterial endotoxin test gel-clot assay to a 15-minute quantitative bacterial endotoxin test assay available right on the production floor.
+Charles River uses LAL for all of our bacterial endotoxin test systems, reagents, and proprietary cartridge technology.
+As the most sensitive and robust assay available.
+We have transformed a qualitative bacterial endotoxin test gel-clot assay to a 15-minute quantitative bacterial endotoxin test assay available right on the production floor.

 We have been at the forefront in the evolution of endotoxin testing, investing in the development of new technologies and innovative products to improve the quality of the endotoxin test and accelerate the development process.
 We've purposely built our portfolio of FDA-licensed products for rapid and traditional bacterial endotoxin testing to reduce retest rates and improve turnaround times so you can make prompt, confident decisions about the safety of your products.